There are no perfect defenses against shark bites. But wearable tech might help, researchers say.

 The RSOS article builds on research from 2018 where researchers tied bait to a mock surfboard and tested a white shark’s response to various deterrents such as electronic devices, magnets and a special shark-repelling wax.
 Bradshaw, who contributed to the 2018 study, said only the electrical devices had a measurable effect.
 And there’s a caveat.

 “No experiment that tests deterrence is going to get the real experience down,” he said.
-“We can’t throw a person in a tank with a shark and see if they’ll bite; we’re not Nazis.”
+“We can’t throw a person in a tank with a shark and see if they’ll bite.”

 Globally, incidents of shark bites are low, with roughly 15 percent resulting in fatalities.
 According to the Florida Museum of Natural History’s International Shark Attack File, which documents shark bites, there were 57 unprovoked bites in 2020; the majority happened in the United States and Australia.